mavisyupyup1/team-profile-generator/README.md

 # team-profile-generator
 ## Description
 This is a Node.js command-line application that takes in information about employees on a software engineering team and generates an HTML webpage that displays summaries for each person.
-Your application should use [Jest](https://jestjs.io/) for running the unit tests and [Inquirer](https://www.npmjs.com/package/inquirer) for collecting input from the user.
+The application uses [Jest](https://jestjs.io/) for running the unit tests and [Inquirer](https://www.npmjs.com/package/inquirer) for collecting input from the user.
 ## Built With
 * Node.js
 * Jest